 A portion of each employer's contribution to OPERS is set aside for the funding of post-employment health care.
 The Ohio Revised Code provides statutory authority for employer contributions.
-In 2008, state and local employers contributed at a rate of 14.00% of covered payroll and public safety and law enforcement employer units contributed at 17.40%.
-The portion of employer contributions allocated to health care was 7.00% in 2008 for all employers.
+In 2009, state and local employers contributed at a rate of 14.00% of covered payroll and public safety and law enforcement employer units contributed at 17.63%.
+The portion of employer contributions allocated to health care was 7.00% from January 1 through March 31, 2009 and 5.5% from April 1 through December 31, 2009.